 Under Alternative 1 the potential closure and rerouting of State Route 839 associated with the expansion of B-17 would prevent access to public lands and impact traffic patterns.
 This state route is currently important to county residents and visitors, and a major reroute would have a direct impact on access to Rawhide Mine and cultural/recreation sites south of the B-17 range.
-This EIS assumes that the existing State Route 839 route would remain open until the new route is completely constructed (see "Road and Infrastructure Improvements to Support Alternative 1," for further details).
+This EIS assumes that NDOT would ensure that construction of any new route is complete before closing any portion of the existing State Route 839, and the Navy would not utilize any portion of an expanded B-17 range (if implemented) that would overlap the existing State Route 839, unless and until any such new route has been completed and made available to the public (see "Road and Infrastructure Improvements to Support Alternative 1," for further details).
 The potential rerouting of State Route 839 and construction of the new State Route 839 could have an impact on traffic flow on U.S. Route 50 and on the freight transit that occurs over U.S. Route 50 and U.S. Route 95 as discussed further under "Road and Infrastructure Improvements to Support Alternative 1."

-Rights of Way: Implementation of Alternative 1 would close access to eight NDOT held ROWs (including Gabbs Highway and potentially State Route 839), one University of Nevada, Reno ROW (Fairview Peak seismological site and road), and one ROW held by Ormat Nevada Inc. (Geothermal pad access road) on B-17.
+Rights of Way: Implementation of Alternative 1 would close access to eight NDOT-held ROWs (including Gabbs Highway and potentially State Route 839); one University of Nevada, Reno ROW (Fairview Peak seismological site and road); and one ROW held by Ormat Nevada Inc. (Geothermal pad access road) on B-17.
 The six ROWs held by the Navy would remain under Navy control.
-The ROWs held by Ormat Nevada Inc., NDOT, and the University of Nevada, Reno would be purchased as real property.
+The ROWs held by Ormat Nevada Inc., NDOT, and the University of Nevada, Reno would be purchased as real property as applicable.
+Many utility ROWs are easements in gross and may not be considered real property.